 The Graduate Diploma is available to international students on a fee paying basis.
-These students need to be nominated or supported by a Meteorological agency and fund their travel, accommodation and living expenses.
+These students need to be nominated andsupported by a Meteorological agency, which includes funding their course fees, travel, accommodation and living expenses.
 Fees are refunded to the sponsoring institution on a pro-rata basis in the event a student's enrolment is cancelled.
 Supporting Meteorological agencies can obtain the course costs by contacting the Manager, Meteorologist Initial Training: firstname.lastname@example.org

 1: Satisfying the Basic Instructional Package – Meteorology learning outcomes articulated in WMO-No.1083: “Manual on the Implementation of Education and Training Standards in Meteorology & Hydrology: Volume I – Meteorology”.